lachlanmcdonald/gulp-dartsass/README.md

 ## API

-**@lmcd/gulp-dartsass** exports both a sync and async factory method with the following signature:
+**gulp-dartsass** exports both a sync and async factory method with the following signature:

 ```js
 (sass: SassCompiler, options?: Record<string, any>)